mynameiskatherine/java-project-78/README.md

 # Validator

 ## Description
 Data validator is a Java library that can be used to check the correctness of data like Strings, Integers and Maps.
-There are many similar libraries in every language, since almost all programs work with external data that needs to be checked for correctness.
+There are many similar libraries in every language, since almost all programs work with external data that needs to be checked for correctness.\
+*PS.
+This is a training java project*

 ## Functionality
 ### General